Holiday Information for Majorca, Spain

 Majorca is certainly not short on accommodation to suit everybodyâs needs.

-The Saratoga is right in the centre of Palma and features a rooftop pool and jazz club with live shows on most nights!
+The Saratoga is right in the center of Palma and features a rooftop pool and jazz club with live shows on most nights!
 The buffet restaurant serves both Spanish and international cuisine.

 Two weeks holiday in Majorca in September 2017